Motorcycle Insurance NSW

 - Your riding and claims history.
 If you’ve never made a motorcycle insurance claim or had a traffic infringement, you’ll pay less for cover than someone with a chequered riding history.
 However, if you’ve only held your licence for less than two years, you can expect to pay more for cover.

 - Where your bike is kept.
 The suburb where your bike is kept overnight will affect premiums; for example, if you live in an area with a higher than average rate of motorcycle theft you will cop a higher premium.
 Keeping your car in a locked garage instead of parked out in the open can also reduce premiums.

 - Outstanding finance.
 If there is money owing on your bike, expect your premiums to be higher.

 - How much you ride.
 The less you ride, the cheaper your premiums will be.
 However, if you ride regularly or cover a significant amount of kilometres each year, expect premiums to rise.

 - Rider training.
 If you complete an advanced rider training course, some insurers will reward you with cheaper premiums.

 - Discounts.
 You can save money on cover by taking advantage of any discounts that apply, such as a loyalty discount for long-term policyholders.

-Are there any exclusions and additional costs I should be aware of in NSW?
+What exclusions and additional costs should I be aware of in NSW?